radixdlt/scrypto-challenges/3-lending/dexian_lending_protocol/readme.md

 Over time, both borrowed and deposited assets generate interest, which is incrementally added to the index through borrow and deposit interest rates and simultaneous time changes.

+#### Interest Rates

-Interest Rates: The user’s actions of depositing, borrowing, repaying and withdrawing money will change the `borrow ratio`, which will lead to an update of the interest rate.
+The user’s actions of depositing, borrowing, repaying and withdrawing money will change the `borrow ratio`, which will lead to an update of the interest rate.

-#### Systematic Health Care Layer
+## Systematic Health Care Layer

 If the `borrowed asset value/collateral asset value` reaches a pre-determined upper limit of the collateral asset during the price fluctuation of the borrowed asset or collateral asset, the CDP will reach a `liquidation` status.
 In this status, anyone can repay the borrowed asset and obtain the equivalent value of the collateral asset at a discount.